marinactonci/VulkanizerTemplate/README.md

 ## Description

 The Vulkanizer Template is a modern, visually appealing website template designed specifically for local vulcanizers.
-Built with Next.js, Tailwind CSS, and React Motion, this template offers seamless performance, responsive design, and engaging animations to elevate the online presence of vulcanizers.
+Built with Next.js, Tailwind CSS, and Framer Motion, this template offers seamless performance, responsive design, and engaging animations to elevate the online presence of vulcanizers.
 It serves as a baseline for quickly creating customized websites tailored to the needs of individual clients.

 Live Demo: [https://vulkanizer.vercel.app/](https://vulkanizer.vercel.app/)